aimms/documentation/platform/math-program/mathematical-programming.rst

 * :doc:`Mixed Integer Nonlinear Programming <mixed-integer-nonlinear-programming>`
 * :doc:`Other Mathematical Programming Types <other-mp>`

-AIMMS Mathematical Programming software also offers support for the following advanced mathematical Optimization features:
+AIMMS Mathematical Programming software also offers support for the following advanced mathematical Optimization features (See the AIMMS Help inside the AIMMS IDE for more details):

 * Robust Optimization
 * Stochastic Programming